 In this section we discuss the potential upgrades of the radiation monitoring and beam abort system around the interaction region.
-We first describe the present system, based on 28 single crystal CVD diamond sensors and its custom read-out electronics and briefly recall its excellent performance.
-We underline the lessons learned from the first five years of operations and notable features to be preserved in future, in view of possible medium and long term upgrade.
+We first describe the present system, based on 28 single crystal CVD diamond sensors and its custom readout electronics and briefly recall its excellent performances.
+We underline the lessons learned from the first five years of operations and its notable features to be preserved in future, in view of possible medium and long term upgrade.
 Then we critically review its main limitations and possible improvements.
 Finally we discuss the specifications and technical solutions for an upgraded electronics and for the sensors.
 The present beam abort system has been also complemented in 2021 by the CLAW scintillator system.
 This system cannot provide a steady monitoring and recording of the dose rate, but it can detect with a very good time resolution sudden beam losses.
 It was thus optimized using the diamond data to provide a faster beam abort signal.
 Its possible upgrade will also be mentioned in the sensors part.

-3.5.1 The present system and features to be preserved
+25 3.5.2 The present system and features to be preserved

-The present Belle II radiation monitoring and beam abort system is based on single-crystal diamond sensors, grown by chemical vapour deposition (sCVD sensors), and read-out by custom-designed electronics [57, 58].
+The present Belle II radiation monitoring and beam abort system is based on single-crystal diamond sensors, grown by chemical vapour deposition (sCVD sensors), and read-out by custom-designed electronics [46, 47].

 Diamond is known as an extremely radiation-resistant material since a very long time.
-Among the synthetic diamonds now available, the electronic grade sCVD diamond is the one with the highest purity, presenting unique characteristics that make it an exceptional material for radiation detectors, such as its efficiency, stability, rise time, temperature-independent response [59, 60].
+Among the synthetic diamonds now available, the electronic grade sCVD diamond is the one with the highest purity, presenting unique characteristics that make it an exceptional material for radiation detectors, such as its efficiency, stability, rise time, temperature-independent response [48, 49].

-Our detectors are made of electronic grade sCVD sensors with a size $4.5 \times 4.5 \times 0.5~\mathrm{mm^2}$ and two (Ti + Pt + Au), $(100 + 120 + 250)~\mathrm{nm}$ electrodes, mounted on a compact Rogers printed circuit board, providing both the mechanical support and the electrical screening, completed by a thin aluminium cover.
-The final package of the detectors has a size of $18.0 \times 12.0 \times 3.1~\mathrm{mm^2}$.
+Our detectors are made of electronic grade sCVD sensors with a size $4.5 \times 4.5 \times 0.5~\mathrm{mm^2}$ and two (Ti + Pt + Au), $(100 + 120 + 250)~\mathrm{nm}$ electrodes, mounted on a compact Rogers printed circuit board, providing both the mechanical support

-Table 3.5: Selectable current-measurement ranges of diamond control units, with the corresponding rms noise values, measured in $100\,$ kHz data (third column) and in $10\,$ Hz data (fifth column).
-The typical corresponding ranges and rms noise values in dose-rate units can be obtained multiplying by the average calibration factor $k=35\,$ (mrad/s)/nA.
-The effective dynamic ranges expressed in decibel at $100\,$ kHz and $10\,$ Hz are also shown in the fourth and sixth columns.
+Table 3.5: Selectable current-measurement ranges of diamond control units, with the corresponding rms noise values, measured in 100 kHz data (third column) and in 10 Hz data (fifth column).
+The typical corresponding ranges and rms noise values in dose-rate units can be obtained multiplying by the average calibration factor k = 35 (mrad/s)/nA.
+The effective dynamic ranges expressed in decibel at 100 kHz and 10 Hz are also shown in the fourth and sixth columns.

-Range index Rms noise @100 kHz , Rms noise @10 Hz dyn.range @10 Hz 0 36 nA 0.23 nA 44 dB 0.8 pA 93 dB 1 $9 \mu A$ 3 n A 70 dB 70 pA 102 dB 2 $4.5~\mathrm{mA}$ $0.22~\mu\mathrm{A}$ 86 dB 40 nA 101 dB
+Range index Current range Rms noise @100 kHz • Rms noise @10 Hz dyn.range @10 Hz 0 36 nA 0.23 nA 44 d B 0.8 pA 93 dB 1 $9 \mu A$ 3 nA 70 dB 70 pA 102 dB 2 $4.5~\mathrm{mA}$ $0.22~\mu\mathrm{A}$ 86 dB 40 nA 101 dB and the electrical screening, completed by a thin aluminium cover.
+The final package of the detectors has a size of $18.0 \times 12.0 \times 3.1~\mathrm{mm}^2$.